IanWhitney/kafka_brownbag/README.md

 #### Topics

 Data in The Log is organized in to topics.
+You can think of a topic like a table in a database, where all data in it has the same shape.
+Or you can think of a topic like a process, where the order of messages matters but the shape of each message may be different.

+For this demo we're going to use a table-like topic that contains student names.

 Demo: